Gwangjae-Jung/deep_numerical/readme.md

 This library provides a collection of numerical methods for solving kinetic equations, such as the Fokker-Planck-Landau equation and the Boltzmann equation.
 It also provides a collection of neural network architectures.

 ### A. Numerical methods
-The numerical methods provided by this library can be found in the submodule `deep_numerical.numerical`, which includes the following methods:
+The numerical methods provided by this library can be found in the submodule `deep_numerical.numerical`, which includes the following methods.
 1. Discrete velocity method (DVM): To be constructed.
     1. Classical DVM
     2. Fast DVM